infiniflow/ragflow/docs/references/api.md

     - chunks: The retrieved chunks that contribute to the answer.
         - content_with_weight: Content of the chunk.
         - doc_name: Name of the *hit* document.
         - img_id: The image ID of the chunk.
-It is an optional field only for PDF/pptx/picture.
+It is an optional field only for PDF, PPTX, and images.
 Call ['GET' /document/get/<id>](#get-document-content-or-image) to retrieve the image.
         - positions: [page_number, [upleft corner(x, y)], [right bottom(x, y)]], the chunk position, only for PDF.
         - similarity: The hybrid similarity.
         - term_similarity: The keyword simimlarity.